Bobby Gillespie on Jairzinho & Old Firm

 While keepy-uppies with Jairzinho represents a fond footballing memory, Gillespie's first recollection turns out to be his "worst nightmare".

-The Primal Scream frontman, who is a devout Celtic fan, recalls a trip to his grandmother's as a five-year-old.
+The Primal Scream frontman, who is a staunch Celtic fan, recalls a trip to his grandmother's as a five-year-old.

 Despite Gillespie's gran living just a five-minute walk away from Celtic Park, this particular day still sends shivers down the spine over 50 years later.